-36. Annual internal audit work plan
+Annual internal audit work plan.

-- (1) The Internal Audit and Risk Management Unit shall prepare and submit an annual internal audit work plan based on risk assessment of the Fund to the Chief Justice and Audit Committee by the 15th February each financial year. - (2) The Audit Committee shall, if satisfied approve the work plan and submit to the Chief Registrar. - (3) Once the work plan is approved, the Chief Registrar shall ensure that the budget to implement it is included in the Judiciary budget.
+- (2) The Audit Committee shall, if satisfied, approve the work plan and submit it to the Chief Registrar. - (3) Once the work plan is approved, the Chief Registrar shall ensure that the budget to implement the plan is included in the Judiciary budget. - 36.
+In undertaking an audit of the Fund, internal auditors shall have unrestricted, direct and prompt access to all records, officials or personnel holding any contractual status with the Judiciary and to all the premises and properties of the Judiciary.

-37. Unrestricted access by internal auditors
+Unrestricted access by internal auditors